dtarudji/SOA12cUpgrade/soacs200.md

 -   Create Datasources and update the Database Adapter

--   Start JDeveloper 12.2.1.3.0
+-   Open SOA composer on SOAcs Classic

--	Open the SOA composite application provided from Confluence
+-	Open the SOA composite application provided, downloaded from Confluence

 -	Review the various components of the composite